mdutro002/mdutro002.github.io/isTheBookBetter/README.md

 at the moment, but I do plan on improving this programmatically as much as I can.

 > Note:
-> Movie and book details are currently disabled due to a data issue that's going to take time to debug
+> Book details are currently disabled due to a data issue that will likely be fixed by the GraphQL usage outlined below

 ----

 ## Planned Features:
+* Convert the hacky XML parsing to GraphQL for the Goodreads API ** Top Priority **
 * loading animation while api inits and pulls.
 Currently each search takes approximately 3-8 seconds to run.
 * 'next result' button: adjust API to make multiple returns, and have this button iterate through those returns so one could get whatever movie version of "The Hobbit" they wanted to compare
 * 'add to to-read shelf' button: use OAuth to allow for users to push the resulting book to their to-read list after a search

 ## Known Bugs:

-* Api pulls are taking several seconds to load, which is giving false results on the "read the book/watch the movie" div
+~~* Api pulls are taking several seconds to load, which is giving false results on the "read the book/watch the movie" div ~~
 * calls themselves could stand to be optimized, maybe even rewritten to run simultaneously and more efficiently.
+* Every other search, the modal won't correctly display - I suspect this is an issue with the jquery .toggleClass() method.